Girlguiding Inspire (18-30)

 What you can do

-All our opportunities fit into nine themed pathways.
+All our opportunities fit into one of seven pathways or two themes.
 You can follow one particular pathway.
 Or, because we're all different, mix and match to create a new path just for you.
 You can apply directly for national opportunities or contact your local country or region to find out more about Girlguiding Inspire in your area.

 Challenge yourself and experience the outdoors.
 Some of the opportunities are a chance to develop your skills by working towards a formal qualification.
 But there’s plenty you can do that's just for fun too.